AarushSharmaa/banana-speak/README.md

 #### Are you a fan of minions?
 Did you know that the gibberish they say is an actual language.
-Use this web app to convert your text from English to **Minion speak or Banana language**.
+Use this web app to convert your text from English to **Minion Language or Banana language**.
 This is a Minion ⬇️